ElfSundae/AVDemo/README.md

 RosyWriter
 =======

+Capture, process, preview, and save video using AV Foundation using various processing pipelines.

 This sample demonstrates how to use AVCaptureVideoDataOutput to bring frames from the camera into various processing pipelines, including CPU-based, OpenGL (i.e. on the GPU), CoreImage filters, and OpenCV.
 It also demonstrates best practices for writing the processed output of these pipelines to a movie file using AVAssetWriter.

 The project includes a different target for each of the different processing pipelines.